SamiPerttu/fundsp/README.md

   Seeding also acknowledges imperfections and approximations in the synthesis process.
   The alternative is to embrace indeterminism.
 - Add support for `AudioComponent` graph parameters using a broadcast/gather mechanism.
-- Add support for some fixed-point type for `f48`.
 - Examine and optimize performance.
 - Add tests.
 - Add more stuff.